 \subsubsection{Covariances and Correlations as OQOI}

-For our first approach, we start from the observation that ZCs and FWDs rates indeed are easily observable in the market and an analytical expression can be drawn from most if not all IR models.
-However if we want to keep a simple Fully Connected Network (FCN) architecture, directly using them as our OQOI might be time consuming and less efficient.
-We decide to use \emph{intermediary quantities} that will bear enough compressed information from the ZCs and FWDs curves to allow the DC.
-Good candidates for the OQOI could be correlation and covariance matrices of ZCs - and FWDs - variations. \citep{brigo2006interest} provides expressions of both correlations and covariances of ZCs and FWDs rates. \\
+\mbox{}\\ For our first approach, we start with the observation that ZC and FWD rates are indeed easily observable in the market and that an analytical expression can be derived from most, if not all, IR models.
+However, if we want to maintain a simple Fully Connected Network (FCN) architecture, directly using them as our OQOI might be time-consuming and less efficient.
+We decide to use intermediary quantities (hence the term \emph{Indirect Deep Calibration}) that bear enough compressed information from the ZC and FWD rates curves to allow for efficient calibration.
+Good candidates for the OQOI could be the correlation and covariance matrices of ZC and FWD rates variations.

-In the above expressions, depending on G(T) which can be either the ZC or the FWD we have the expression of $X(.) \text{ and } Y(.)$